A Double-Fisted B-Movie Double Bill

 As it is, I’ll merely make my parting remark on Sunset in the West regarding Roy’s horse: never has an animal appeared to such advantage, displayed as much skill and charm, or was as lovingly photographed – in striking two-strip TruColor, no less – as the great blonde-mane Palomino bay, Trigger.

-Film historian Imogen Sara Smith’s commentary for The Scar stresses the film noir’s theme of doubling, particularly its resonance with producer/star (and, reputedly replacing the credited Steve Sekely, possible co-director) Paul Henreid’s body of work – both here as an actor and later as a director (in 1964’s Dead Ringer) – but even a surface viewing reveals much to marvel at.
+Film historian Imogen Sara Smith’s commentary for The Scar stresses the film noir’s theme of doubling, including its resonance with producer/star (and, reputedly, replacing the credited Steve Sekely as director) Paul Henreid’s body of work, both here as an actor and later as a director (particularly, 1964’s Dead Ringer), but even a surface viewing reveals much to marvel at.
 And when that surface has been light-and-shadow sculpted by cinematographer John Alton – whose companion work at Poverty Row’s Eagle-Lion Films that same year, 1948, included the painterly films noir Raw Deal and He Walked By Night – the entrance into a world of smoky corridors, dungeon-like rooms, and fog-shrouded streets seems complete.

 Progressively searching for some inner darkness beyond mere blackness with each low-lit scene, admirably reproduced and remastered for this Blu-ray release, Alton’s camera mercilessly records Henreid’s ambitious schemer John Muller and his nightmare descent into holdups-gone-awry, women-gone-astray (noir mainstay Joan Bennett), and plots-gone-haywire as the overconfident criminal is drawn ineluctably towards his exact physical (and metaphysical) double in one scar-faced Dr. Bartok (also Henreid).
 Secondary to a plot that strains the bounds of credulity with each marvelously preposterous turn, screenwriter Daniel Fuchs’ literate dialogue (which includes the immortal film noir line “it’s a hollow little world”) and an atmosphere literally soaking in dread puts The Scar, doubling its suggestive qualities further with the alternate titles Hollow Victory and I Murdered Myself, in a class with Fritz Lang’s earlier Scarlet Street (from 1945, also co-starring Joan Bennett) and Robert Siodmak’s later Criss Cross (from 1949, also written by Daniel Fuchs).